Common playground with poured-in-place rubber surface.

 What if Kids Got Dirty Again?

+Somewhere along the way, we stopped designing places to play and started designing equipment to use.
 What if playgrounds weren't covered in poured-in-place rubber, but in sand, gravel, grass, logs, and water?

 For decades, playground design has increasingly focused on equipment and standardized safety surfaces.
 Safety is, of course, essential.
 But somewhere along the way, many playgrounds became places where the equipment determines how children play, rather than landscapes that invite children to create their own experiences.